Different Types of Job Application Forms

 1. What are the main types of job application forms?

-The most common types include online job application forms, paper-based forms, internal applications, government job applications, academic job applications, and freelance/gig job applications.
+Online job application forms, paper-based forms, internal forms, government job applications, academic job applications, and freelance/gig applications.

 2. Why are online job application forms the most popular?